TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-data-interface.md

 # Next Time

-I've sketched out how `VirtualSpreadsheet` can display data from an arbitrary source.
-Next time, let's see if we can edit some data.
+I've sketched out how `VirtualSpreadsheet` can display string data from an arbitrary source.
+Next time, we'll flesh out the data model so that we have parity with [Excel](https://support.microsoft.com/en-gb/office/type-function-45b4e688-4bc3-48b3-a105-ffa892995899).